Word@Work, Let God's Word energise your working day!

 1 Thessalonians 3:1-5

-Paul's concern for the growing and persecuted church in Thessalonica was heartfelt, like that of a parent for their child (1 Thessalonians 2:11).
+Paul's concern for the growing and persecuted church in Thessalonica was deeply heartfelt and agonised, like that of a devoted parent separated from their child (1 Thessalonians 2:11).
 It was not wrong, nor a sign of Paul's lack of confidence in God: it was the evidence of loving responsibility.
+The apostle was accountable to God for that church (Hebrews 13:17), and Paul wanted to do whatever he could to support and encourage the believers there.

 Gospel Encouragement for Leaders